-"An officer's off-duty hours are their personal concern but they should not subordinate their duty to their private interests to put themself in a position where their duty and their private interests conflict.
+"An officer's off-duty hours are their personal concern but they should not subordinate his duty to his private interests to put themselves in a position where their duty and their private interests conflict.
 The employing authority should not attempt to preclude officers from undertaking additional employment, but any such employment must not, in the view of the authority, conflict with or react detrimentally to the authority's interests or in any way weaken public confidence in the conduct of the authority's business."